awsdocs/amazon-connect-admin-guide/doc_source/download-capacity-plan.md

 1. Log in to the Amazon Connect console with an account that has security profile permissions for **Analytics**, **Capacity planning \- Edit**\.

-   For more information, see [Security profile permissions for forecasting, capacity planning, and scheduling \(Preview\)](required-optimization-permissions.md)\.
+   For more information, see [Security profile permissions for forecasting, capacity planning, and scheduling](required-optimization-permissions.md)\.

 1. On the Amazon Connect navigation menu, select **Analytics**, **Capacity Planning**\.